Her-Code/Clothes-Store/README.md

   <script src="index.js"></script> in the body tag
   ```

-* Fetch Api using `Get`,this is a method`CRUD` that is used in database creation and create html elements to house them for good display.
+* Fetch Api using `Get`, this is a method `CRUD` that is used in database creation and create a html elements to house them for good display.
 ```JavaScript
 fetch(url)
         .then(response => response.json())